Thank you! We’ve received your message and will contact you soon.

 When to Use Bid Shading?

-Although this technology has become widespread over the past few years, you are not obligated to utilize it.
+Although this technology has become widespread in recent years, you are not obligated to use it.
 Some advertisers prefer other bidding optimization methods, such as tailored bidding strategies.
 However, the final choice of a particular method depends on your circumstances.

 For instance, if your company operates in a transparent and not very dynamic market, you may not need bid shading because you can identify optimal bids by yourself.
 Also, if you still can use second-price auctions, there’s no need to turn to the bid shading algorithm.